hanhabesha/letter-to-god-mcp-server/README.md

-# Bible Expert - Letter to God MCP Server
+# Letter to God MCP Server

 A Model Context Protocol (MCP) server that provides personalized Bible guidance and mentorship through AI integration with OpenAI's ChatGPT.